 Applique is pieces of decorative fabric are attached to another piece of fabric with decorative stitching.

-- Lightweight Heat n’ Bond Lite’ -this is a fusible web
+• Lightweight Heat n’ Bond Lite’ -this is a fusible web (found at fabric stores like JoAnn’s)

-- something to applique, a tote is used in this project -I purchased the totes awhile ago (okay years ago and found them in the “great craft room clean-up”).
-Find similar totes at large craft stores.
-Use this machine applique technique to embellish t-shirts, onesies for babies, aprons, etc.
+• something to applique, a tote is used in this project -I purchased the totes a awhile ago (okay years ago and found them in the “great craft room clean-up”.
+Find similar totes at large craft stores or make one.
+This machine applique technique can be used to embellish t-shirts, onesies for babies, aprons, etc.

 It just a few easy steps you can embellish a variety of projects.
 You won’t believe how easy it is to machine applique!
 I use interfacing to make monogramming simple.
 HeatnBond lite is a two-sided iron-on interfacing that has a paper backing on one side.